 The Lufthansa Group has set a new fuel efficiency record.
-In 2017, the aircraft of the passenger fleets required an average of just 3.68 liters (.972 gal) of kerosene to transport a passenger 100 kilometers (62 miles) , 2016: 3.85 l (.972 gal) / 100 pkm (62 miles).
+In 2017, the aircraft of the passenger fleets required an average of just 3.68 liters of kerosene to transport a passenger 100 kilometers (2016: 3.85 l/100 pkm).
 This represents an improvement of 4.5 percent compared to the previous year.
-As a result, the Lufthansa Group exceeded the airline industry target of annual efficiency gains of 1.5 percent.
+The Lufthansa Group has thus more than satisfied the airline industry target of annual efficiency gains of 1.5 percent.
 All airlines belonging to the Group contributed to this achievement.

-The Lufthansa Group works continuously and systematically to improve the environmental compatibility of its services offered internationally.
+The Lufthansa Group works continuously and systematically to improve the environmental compatibility of the services it offers internationally.
 In 2017, the aviation group commissioned 29 new aircraft, including the highly efficient A350-900, A320neo and Bombardier C Series models.
-In total, the Lufthansa Group currently has an order of approximately190 aircraft that are expected to be delivered by 2025.
+In total, the Lufthansa Group currently has on order around 190 aircraft that are expected to be delivered by 2025.

 Moreover, Lufthansa Group's fuel efficiency experts implemented a total of 34 fuel-saving projects in 2017, which sustainably reduced CO2 emissions by around 64,400 tons.
-The amount of kerosene saved25.5 million liters, 6.7 million gal, is equivalent to the amount consumed by about 250 return flights on the Munich-New York route with the Airbus A350-900.
-The positive financial effect of these measures amounted to EUR 7.7 million (9 million USD).
+The amount of kerosene saved was 25.5 million liters, equivalent to the amount consumed by about 250 return flights on the Munich-New York route with the Airbus A350-900.
+The positive financial effect of these measures amounted to EUR 7.7 million.